burnettk/vim-jenkins/README.md

 Major props to the Jenkins guys for providing this killer feature via the API.

+Thanks to [jasquat][jasquat] for collaborating on the initial version of this.

 ## Installation

 * Using [Pathogen][pathogen], run the following commands: